- Responsible Investment

 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

 Since 2015, I have been an Assistant Professor at the Ivey Business School.
 I belong to the ‘Managerial Accounting and Control’, ‘Sustainability’ and ‘General Management’ groups – a cross-disciplinary appointment that reflects my research and teaching.
-I aim to push the boundaries of knowledge by investigating the latest social innovations in finance and accounting.
-Over the past decade, I have studied the emergence of responsible investing, carbon accounting, biodiversity accounting, integrated reporting and local and complementary currencies.
+I aim to push the boundaries of knowledge and practice by investigating the latest social innovations in finance and accounting.
+Over the past decade, I have studied the emergence of responsible investing, conservation finance, impact assessment, integrated reporting, and alternative currencies.

 Before working at Ivey, I was an Assistant Professor at HEC Paris in the Department of Accounting and Control.
 Prior to my academic life, I worked for several years as an analyst in an asset management company and as a social economy manager in a mutual insurance company.
 I graduated with a Ph.D. in management, an MBA and a MPhil in organizational theory, with highest honor.